Indian Canyon, California: Ann-Marie Sayers and the reclamation of Indian Canyon

 Anne Marie Sayers is a Mutsun Ohlone leader and the former tribal chair of the Indian Canyon Nation.
-She was born and raised in Indian Canyon, on her great grandfather’s trust allotment – a piece of land granted to an individual Native American – which had been established in 1911.
+She was born and raised in Indian Canyon, on her great-grandfather's trust allotment – a piece of land granted to an individual Native American – which had been established in 1911.
 In a landmark 8-year case ending in 1998, Sayers used the Dawes Act (also known as the Allotment Act of 1887) to reclaim land in the Indian Canyon, that had belonged to her family for centuries.

 Sayers is also the Director of the Costanoan Indian Research, Inc., an organization based in the Indian Canyon, dedicated to the preservation and return of native artifacts to their tribal groups.

-In 2015, during Pope Francis' visit to the United States, Sayers joined religious leaders across the country to protest fracking.
+In 2015, during Pope Francis's visit to the United States, Sayers joined religious leaders across the country to protest fracking.

-Sayers' story is the subject a short documentary, In the Land of My Ancestors, produced by photojournalist Rucha Chitnis.
+Sayers' story is the subject of a short documentary, In the Land of My Ancestors, produced by photojournalist Rucha Chitnis.